doctorandrewbrown/bridgendphysics/README.md

 Page sections

-* Main sticy navigation bar
+* Main sticky navigation bar.
+This allows visitors to quicky move to any section wherever they are on the site.

 * Header with CTA - This is a hero section announcing the business title and a tagline summing up the essentials of the service.
 This section also includes a CTA button linking to the contact details section.
 * Testimonials - Social proof in the form of testimonials from happy clients was considered to be crucial content for this type of business.
 Therefore this section was placed near the page top.